Center for Ozarks Poverty Research (COPR)

 iStock.com/Brandy Taylor

-Since 2022, COPR is headquartered in the Department of Sociology, Anthropology and Gerontology at Missouri State University in Springfield, Missouri.
+COPR is headquartered in the Department of Sociology, Anthropology and Gerontology at Missouri State University in Springfield, Missouri.
 COPR's mission is driven by our commitment to include undergraduate students in grounded, empirical social science research opportunities and to foster quality of life and appreciation of Ozarks experiences.
-We are committed to inclusive excellence and interdisciplinary endeavors.
+We are committed to diversity and interdisciplinary endeavors.

-COPR is a resource for nonprofits in the community to access faculty with specific areas of expertise surrounding things that touch poverty or are related to poverty (housing, homelessness, food insecurity, etc.) — for consultation or research.
+COPR is a resource for nonprofits in the community to access faculty with specific areas of expertise related to poverty (housing, homelessness, food insecurity, etc.) for consultation or research.
 Center staff offer consultancy resources, including evaluation and promotion, for community solution stakeholders at a rate of 10-15% of grant awards.

-The Center also houses a library of resources for continued research on Ozarks regional issues on the fourth floor of Strong Hall.
+The Center also houses a library of resources related to poverty for community members and students on Ozarks regional issues on the fourth floor of Strong Hall.

 Contact us at COPR@missouristate.edu.